TTLabs/EvaporateJS/README.md

 And a number of optional parameters:

+* **xAmzHeadersAtInitiate**: _Object_. an object of key/value pairs that represents the x-amz-... headers that should be added to the initiate multipart upload POST request.
+For example, some customers need to delcare an ACL like so:
+  `{'x-amz-acl': 'public-read'}`.

+* **notSignedHeadersAtInitiate**: _Object_. an object of key/value pairs that represents the headers that should be added to the initiate request but should not be included in the signing request.
+For example, a caching directive like this `{'Cache-Control': 'max-age=3600'}` should be excluded.

-* **xAmzHeadersAtInitiate**, **xAmzHeadersAtUpload**, **xAmzHeadersAtComplete**: _Object_. an object of key/value pairs that represents the x-amz-... headers that should be added to the initiate POST, the upload PUTS, or the complete POST to S3 (respectively) and should be signed by the aws secret key.
-An example for initiate would be `{'x-amz-acl':'public-read'}` and for all three would be `{'x-amz-security-token':'the-long-session-token'}` which is needed when using temporary security credentials (IAM roles).
+* **xAmzHeadersAtUpload**, **xAmzHeadersAtComplete**: _Object_. an object of key/value
+  pairs that represents the x-amz-... headers that should be added to the upload PUTS and the complete POST request respectively.
+For example, `{'x-amz-security-token':'the-long-session-token'}` is needed when using temporary security credentials (IAM roles).
+If all AWS requests (excluding the initiate request) use the same headers, then prefer using the `xAmzHeadersCommon` option.

-* **notSignedHeadersAtInitiate**: _Object_. an object of key/value pairs that represents the headers that should be added to the initiate POST to S3 (not added to the part PUTS, or the complete POST).
-An example would be `{'Cache-Control':'max-age=3600'}`
+* **xAmzHeadersCommon**: _Object_. an object of key/value pairs that represents the x-amz-... headers that should be added to all AWS requests other than the initiate request. `xAmzHeadersAtUpload` and `xAmzHeadersAtComplete` do not need to be specified if `xAmzHeadersCommon` satisfies the AWS header requirements.

 * **started**: _function(upload_id)_. a function that will be called when the file upload starts.
 The upload id represents the file whose upload is being started.